 Method

-Carefully drop your objects into the jar, what happens?
-Can you find something to float on each layer?
+Carefully drop the small objects into the jar and watch what happens.
+Try to find something to float on each layer.

 See this post for a full explanation about density.